 Guest Services

-Starting on June 18th 2024, guests will only be able to apply for DAS in the new guest services windows set up in the esplanade between the two parks.
-Until then, guests can continue to apply as usual at Guest Services inside either park.
+Guests can only apply for DAS in the guest services windows set up in the esplanade between the two parks.

 Just tell the cast member that you would like to apply for DAS.
 The cast member will have a conversation with you to determine your eligibility and explain the process of how to use it.